Vauban-Cloud/smartsearch/README.md

 3. Test each language option to ensure the correct content displays.
 4. Verify that the search functionality works by entering test queries.
 5. Confirm that suggestions appear and function correctly when clicked.
+6. Try the editor by entering */#/editor* at the end of the URL.
-6. Well, looks like this is now ready for Production (!TGIF).
+7. Well, looks like this is now ready for Production (!TGIF).

 ## Troubleshooting